FF:PLIN023 A schol. lect. and an excurs. - Course Information

 - Teaching methods

-- The focus will be on active participation of students, with regard to the issues dealt with.
-Students will be encouraged to make scholarly preparations for lectures and excursions, to participate in discussions and to utilize the acquired knowledge.
+- The focus will be on active participation of students, with regard to their interest in the issues dealt with during the particular activities.
+Students will be encouraged to make scholarly preparations for lectures and excursions, to participate in discussions and to process the acquired knowledge as team members.

 - Assessment methods

-- To complete the course successfully, it is necessary to participate actively in two of the excursions and in two of the lectures and to submit assignments relating to those activities.
+- To complete the course successfully, it is necessary to participate actively in four activities (among which there must be at least one lecture and one excursion) and to complete assignments relating to those activities.